vilmosioo/Github-Tools-for-WordPress/README.txt

 2. The settings page once you are connected to Github.
 3. The commits widget that you can use on any sidebar to deliver live updates for your projects.
 4. The cache preview system.
 You can manually refresh the cached data and you can view examples for the commits shortcode.
+5. The chart preview system.
+Currently in beta.

 == Upgrade Notice ==
+= 1.2 =
+Version 1.2 allows you to display customizable charts of your github commit activity.
 = 1.1 =
 Version 1.1 brings OAuth, improved styling and better cache.
 = 1.0 =